 Do you sketch continuous line quilting designs on paper first?
 Or, do you prefer to sew free-motion designs directly onto quilts?

 In case you missed it yesterday, explore quilting with flowers further.
-Then come back to the Bluprint blog tomorrow to learn about quilting bees and how you can get involved.
+Then come back to the Craftsy blog tomorrow to learn about quilting bees and how you can get involved.